britt/teleprompter-cli/README.md

 The CLI supports authentication with Cloudflare Access for secure communication with the Teleprompter service.
 For local development, it uses a default token.

+## Cloudflare Warp Access Control

+Teleprompter uses Cloudflare Warp for access control.
+The authentication token retrieved from Cloudflare is stored in `$HOME/.teleprompter/token`.
+If the folder does not exist, it will be created.
+The token file permissions are set to 0600 to ensure it is private to the owner.

+## Note on Authentication

+Teleprompter has no authentication system of its own.

 ## Contributing

 Contributions to the Teleprompter CLI are welcome!
 Please feel free to submit pull requests or create issues for bugs and feature requests.